 3: stove top method to make pita bread

 1: heat a tava or a non stick frying pan. place the bread on the hot tava and cover it with a lid for 2-3 minutes.

 2: the bread will begin to puff up.

 3: turn over and cook for 2 to 3 minutes more till the bread is done and has brown spots appearing on both sides.

 4: alternatively, you could also make them the way we make phulkas. after lightly cooking both the sides, place them on the fire and see them puff… cook both sides.

-5: stack them up and store in a kitchen towel or bread box. you can also serve pita bread warm. just slice the bread into two. you will see the pockets. stuff the pockets with a filling of your choice and your pita sandwich is ready. i added falafel, roasted red bell pepper hummus with some veggies and olives to the pita.
-You can also serve with plain hummus too.
+5: stack pita breads and store them in a kitchen towel or bread box. you can also serve pita bread warm. just slice the pita bread into two. you will see the pockets. stuff the pockets with a filling of your choice and your pita sandwich is ready. i added falafel, roasted red bell pepper hummus with some veggies and olives to the pita. you can also serve with plain hummus too.